 .

-Once your custom object is defined, the name and labels (singular and plural) cannot be changed.
-However, you can update the requiredProperties
+- The object's name and labels (singular and plural) cannot be changed.

-, searchableProperties
+, andsecondaryDisplayProperties

 Update associations